two bed villa

 A. We are currently in the process of expanding our boutique resort.
 The next stage of the development at Ohana's will include a range of 1, 2 & 3-bedroom apartments and villas, as well as a large resort pool for in-house guests only.
 This development will be complete in 2021.

-During this time there is construction on our land adjacent to the back of our hotel.
+Between now and completion on the expansion project there is construction on our land adjacent to the back of our hotel.
 The construction is partitioned off from the rest of the operating hotel.
 Construction hours are between 9:00am - 5:00pm and whilst it is not always noisy there are times when construction noise is inevitable.
 We do our best to manage our timetable reduce the impact that the construction may have on our guest experience though it is important that we are transparent and guests know that there may be noise during the day.

 For most guests, this is no issue as they are up and about during these hours, exploring the island or relaxing in our beach front beach lounge which is far away from the construction.
 The biggest impact of the construction for most of our guests is it means that our bike parking area is a bit of a mess with construction material around.
 Sorry about that!